Standard letter grades

 Total contact hours

 FIRE 104, FIRE 105, FIRE 110, FIRE 112, FIRE 114, FIRE 120, FIRE 123, FIRE 175, FIRE 205, and FIRE 265.

 Prerequisites with concurrency

 Provides a capstone experience to the Fire Science AAS program.
 Includes an in-depth analysis of the principles of fire control using personnel, equipment, and extinguishing agents on the fire ground.
 Taken in the final term prior to program completion.
-This course is a FESHE non-core requirement and is equivalent to NFA C0279.
+Fire and Emergency Services Higher Education (FESHE) non-core requirement; equivalent to NFA C0279.

 1. Discuss fire behavior as it relates to strategies and tactics.

 2. Identify the basics of building construction and how they interrelate to pre-fire planning, strategy, and tactics.

 3. Given an incident, provide a size-up, create a strategy, and implement appropriate tactics.